 Pond cleaning is done at the rate of $85 per hour, with a $200 minimum.
 Call to schedule your pond cleaning at the main number.

-First time customers are provided an introduction of a reasonable amount of time discussing the pond cleaning approach and objectives, before the pond cleaning work begins, on the day of the pond cleaning, at no charge, to determine the best approach for the job.
-The pond cleaning job will then begin immediately following this introductory discussion.
+First time customers are provided an introduction discussion (of a reasonable amount of time), discussing the pond cleaning approach and objectives, before the pond cleaning work begins, on the day of the pond cleaning, at no charge, to determine the best approach for the job.
+The pond cleaning job will then begin immediately following the introductory discussion.

-Paul Des Roches maintains ponds throughout the greater Las Vegas valley through monthly maintenance services.
+Paul Des Roches maintains ponds twice monthly throughout the greater Las Vegas valley.
 Each customer is on a month-to-month basis without any formal contract or commitment required.

-If a pond design flaw limits the effectiveness of the ecosystem, corrections will be suggested.
-Enhancing/creating shade, proper substrate, water turbulence, underwater flow, naturally occurring aerobic bacteria colonies’ living areas, and aquatic plant life living areas, are the cures for most ponds' ecosystem problems.
+If a pond design flaw limits the effectiveness of the ecosystem (take for instance, if the design allows pockets of particulate to accumulate), corrections will be suggested.
+Enhancing/creating shade, proper substrate, water turbulence and circulation, naturally occurring aerobic bacteria colonies’ living areas, and aquatic plant life living areas, are the cures for most ponds' ecosystem design flaws.

 Often adjusting feeding habits or decreasing fish load is required.